ppy/osu-wiki/news/2021/2021-06-26-new-featured-artist-andromedik.md

 **15** tracks are up for grabs from [**Andromedik**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/177), all sporting a classic 174BPM and the quintissential liquid Drum and Bass feel.

-Words can't describe music nor how well **Andromedik** fits osu! mapping, so take a look at [BOUYAAA](https://osu.ppy.sh/users/405449)'s fancy rendition of [*Andromedik x Itro x Polygon - Fly*](https://osu.ppy.sh/beatmapsets/1470255) with even fancier approach circles in the video below!
+Words can't describe music nor how well **Andromedik** fits osu! mapping, so take a look at ::BOUYAAA::{ user-id=405449 }'s fancy rendition of [*Andromedik x Itro x Polygon - Fly*](https://osu.ppy.sh/beatmapsets/1470255) with even fancier approach circles in the video below!

 <div align="center">
     <video width="95%" controls>